wraiford/encrypt-gib/README.md

 const decryptedData: string = await h.decodeHexStringToString(hexEncodedData);
 ```

-And that's it, we have our `decryptedData`.
+And that's it, we have our `decryptedData`!

 ### node vs. browser targets